In 2019, we'll likely see another big surge in gold prices — and junior miners.

 This is largely due to higher productivity and cost efficiency at the Fekola Mine in Mali:

-The new Fekola Mine, which is in entering its second year of commercial operations, is performing ahead of plan.
-That led B2Gold to hike Fekola’s annual production guidance to 420,000-430,000 ounces of gold from the previous 400,000 to 410,000 ounces, and has vastly improved production guidance, operating cost estimates, and all-in sustaining costs
+The new Fekola Mine, which is entering its second year of commercial operations, is performing ahead of plan.
+That led B2Gold to hike Fekola’s annual production guidance up to 420,000–430,000 ounces of gold from the previous 400,000–410,000 ounces, and has vastly improved production guidance, operating cost estimates, and all-in sustaining costs.

 Strong revenue and profit figures will come hand-in-hand as the company meets these expectations.